Skip to the content.

 }

-contract final is mortal {
+contract Mortal is Owned {

-function kill() {
+function close() public virtual {

 }